 Adding the counterfactual network to the existing infrastructure increases particularly the market access of regions in the center and in the east which have been neglected by the recent improvements in infrastructure.
 Particularly the central regions were also the ones with low growth during the past decade.
-As there are several cities in that area which would fulfill the criteria of the NEN, they become better connected by the counterfactual network and thus experience increases in market access.
+As there are several cities in that area which would fulfill the criteria of the NEN, they become better connected by the counterfactual network and experience increases in market access.
 The results from adding the counterfactual network to the existing infrastructure, illustrated in Figure 11, also show that the growth benefits are generally more equally distributed across the country compared to the existing network with the GQ and the NS-EW.
-The largest beneficiaries gain 32 percent of income, but there are also some districts with moderate losses.
-This is purely due to trade diversion, since trade costs do not increase anywhere when transport infrastructure is added.
+The largest beneficiaries gain 32 percent in light, but there are also some districts with moderate losses.
+This is again purely due to trade diversion, since trade costs do not increase anywhere when the counterfactual transport infrastructure is added.

-42More precisely, the numbers correspond to differences between the prediction of income with the actual network and the prediction with the counterfactual network, relative to the prediction with the actual network.
+52More precisely, the numbers correspond to differences between the prediction of income with the actual network and the prediction with the counterfactual network, relative to the prediction with the actual network.

 When replacing the GQ with the counterfactual network, then the above results in terms of distribution are strengthened and the largest beneficiaries are still regions with low growth during the past decade (Figure 12).
 But in this scenario, there are also significant losses because, by replacing the GQ with an alternative network, those cities which were well connected by the GQ have higher (or at best the same) trade costs.
-In particular, the four large cities which were targeted by the GQ experience declines.
-The largest beneficiaries have gains of up to 36.8% and the largest loss is 17.4%.
+In particular, the four large cities which were targeted by the GQ experience declines relative to the actual network.
+The largest beneficiaries have increases in light of up to 36.8 percent and the largest loss is 17.4 percent.